 The Windows file system has limits to the number of characters that a path can accommodate.
-ArcGIS warns you when the combination of the path to the staging folder and the server connection exceeds the size supported by the operating system.
+A warning message appears when the combination of the path to the staging folder and the server connection exceeds the size supported by the operating system.
 The same is true for the input directories on the ArcGIS server.
 If the directory structure for service resources on the server exceeds operating system limits, the service cannot publish successfully.

-If your staging / server connection path exceeds the operating system path limit, you can do the following to reduce the number of characters used for this path.
+If your staging and server connection path exceeds the operating system path limit, you can do the following to reduce the number of characters used for this path:

-- You can change the server connection name so that it uses fewer characters.
+- Change the server connection name so that it uses fewer characters.
 To rename the service connection, right-click the service connection in the Catalog window, and choose Rename from the menu.

 - Shorten the service name.

-Any draft service definitions existing under the original path will not automatically be copied under the new path structure.
-You will need to move these files manually.
+Any draft service definitions existing under the original path are not automatically copied under the new path structure.
+You need to move these files manually.